nus-tee3201/2019/programming/if/text.md

 If a situation has more than two mutually exclusive possibilities, we can bring in `elif` (an abbreviation of _else if_) blocks too.

-:package: The example below shows how to use an `if-elif-else` construct to control the flow of the execution.
+{{ icon_example }} The example below shows how to use an `if-elif-else` construct to control the flow of the execution.
 ```python
 if gender == 'F':
     print('Female')